Navya-Raj/VacUp/README.md

 7. **Emergency Services Locator:** Find nearby hospitals, pharmacies, and clinics.
 8. **Health Education Resources:** Informative content to educate users about vaccinations and overall health.

+##Technology Stack##

+VacUp is built using the following technologies:

+HTML, CSS, JavaScript for the frontend
+Node.js and Express for the backend
+Botpress for chatbot
+Spline for 3D Graphics
+MongoDB for the database
+Firebase for authentication
+AWS for cloud services

 ## Getting Started